Welcome to Walt Disney World!

 The Monorail travels between three of the resorts, some resorts have boat transportation, and Disney buses travel to all resorts.

-The Disney Skyliner gondolas will be up and running this summer.
+The Disney Skyliner gondolas will be up and running later on this summer.

 During peak times of the year, Disney has started charging for daytime resort parking ($25) and/or limiting resort parking to guests with hotel reservations, not just dining reservations.